Combodo/CombodoPayumStripe/README.md

 # Payum gateway : Combodo/StripeV3

-This is an **unofficial** & :construction: Beta :construction: Payum gateway providing a stripe integration compatible with the [Strong
- Customer Authentication](https://stripe.com/docs/strong-customer-authentication) also known as `SCA`.
+This is an **unofficial** Payum gateway providing a stripe integration compatible with the [Strong Customer Authentication](https://stripe.com/docs/strong-customer-authentication) also known as `SCA`.
  Official Payum's gateway are not compatible with this new european regulation.